 In the Frosmo Platform context, conversion tracking means counting conversions and attributing them to modifications.
 Conversion tracking is essential for measuring both the business performance of a site and Frosmo's impact on it.
-You can implement conversion tracking:

 The Frosmo Platform automatically tracks (counts) the following basic events for a modification:

 - Click: The visitor has clicked a part of the modification for which clicks are tracked, such as a button, link, or any element with the class

 frosmo-click.
 If the modification has no clickable parts, it cannot get a click.

 - Display: Frosmo Core has rendered the modification to the page.
 The display event does not require that the modification has been in the browser viewport and therefore visible to the visitor.